Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUDGEMENT DAY (HOLLAND)

 Based on the "Pathology Of Crowding" demo, this band, whose line-up features the drum monster Paul Beltman (Sinister, among other acts) play dark, brooding thrash/death with a sophisticated technical edge, not unlike Pestilence, but those guys' music is faster and more aggressive.
-Most of the time this is almost pure death metal, staying in the fast papameters quite a lot, but the intriguing guitar hooks and the blitzkrieg leads will keep any extreme metal fan entertained.
+Most of the time this is almost pure death metal, staying in the fast parameters quite a lot, but the intriguing guitar hooks and the blitzkrieg leads will keep any extreme metal fan entertained.
 The only slower moment is the Slaughter cover version of "F.O.D." at the end, which may be to some a pleasant deviation from the dynamics of the preceding material.

-"Cir-Cum-Cis-Ion Of The Mar-Tyr" is quite a diverse affair, mixing black, thrash and death metal and both direct and some very twisted technical passages.
+"Cir-Cum-Cis-Ion Of The Mar-Tyr" is quite a diverse affair mixing black, thrash and death metal, and both direct and some very twisted technical passages.
 The very fast moments are not that many, and at least half of the tracks are doom-tinged in a way not too different from Orphanage or Ophthalamia.
-The best sections are those where technicality and brutality "marry": "Sexual Intercourse", probably the perfect background for a sexual intercourse (kidding, of course: it will either throw you into a spontaneous immediate orgasm, or will ruin your sex life for good).
-There is very little thrash to be heard here, and overall the music will also remind you of another Dutch act: Sinister, who later recruited the drummer here: Paul Beltman, who along with another member from Judgement Day are currently having one more death metal project: Scrotum.
+The best sections are those where technicality and brutality "marry": "Sexual Intercourse", probably the perfect background for "a sexual intercourse" (kidding, of course: it will either throw you into a spontaneous immediate orgasm, or will ruin your sex life for good).
+There's very little thrash to be heard here, and overall the music will also remind you of another Dutch act: Sinister, who later recruited the drummer here: Paul Beltman, who along with another member from Judgement Day, is currently having one more death metal project: Scrotum.

 Hypocritical Demo, 1990